 That meteoric growth has driven countless think pieces and a huge increase of orders from the big supermarkets, but what’s behind it?
 Let’s take a look.

 Prosecco for beginners.

 Prosecco, for those who don’t already know, is a sparkling wine from north-eastern Italy.
-More specifically, it’s a product of the Veneto region around Venice, leading up to the former border with Yugoslavian border.
+More specifically, it’s a product of the Veneto region around Venice, leading up to the former Yugoslavian border.

-Often confused with Champagne, Prosecco is produced in a much less complex manner than the latter tipple, therefore producing a simpler flavour.
+Often confused with Champagne, Prosecco is produced in a much less complex manner, therefore producing a simpler flavour.

 The biggest difference is in the fermentation stage.
 Champagne’s second fermentation stage takes place in the bottle that you buy off the shelf, but in the case of Prosecco, it’s made in a massive tank.
 That gives Processo a much fruitier flavour than Champagne, bringing peaches, pears and apples to the front of the palate.

 In turn, that gives Prosecco a much more approachable flavour profile, as well as a much more ‘drinkable’ taste for those that like a less demanding bubbly drink.